qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

 In Oracle databases, raster data can be stored in SDO_GEORASTER objects available with the Oracle Spatial extension.
 In |qg|, the |oracle_raster|
-:sup:`OracleGeoRasterPlugin` is supported by GDAL and depends on Oracle's database product being installed and working on your machine.
+:sup:`Oracle Spatial GeoRaster` plugin is supported by GDAL and depends on Oracle's database product being installed and working on your machine.
 While Oracle is proprietary software, they provide their software free for development and testing purposes.
 Here is one simple example of how to load raster images to GeoRaster: